 Old fashioned, a man of integrity, Randal started out from humble beginnings, worked various jobs, retired from law enforcement, but concerned about the environment and wildlife.
 He joined and became a Greenpeace rep, later become an actor and the National President of Union Members for the preservation of wildlife international.

 Lori Alan is an active member of Our Planet Theirs Too, which established National Animal Rights Day (NARD)

 NARD’s global events exist to commemorate the billions of animals who die every year by human hands, educate the public about the cruelty free plant-based alternatives and celebrate the progress that is being made towards ending the suffering of animals.

 Sheena Gao – Musician & Activist

-Sheena Is a Violinist, fashion designer, stylist, video producer, vegan world traveler.
-She is the founder of face group Mercy for Chinese Dogs where she Educate the world on Asian dog meat trade, promote animal rights, global unity and humanity.
-Sheena has also been working and worked on animal rescue with domestic and international groups, such as Animal Hope And Wellness foundation, China Doll rescue, Vanderpump Dogs Foundation, St. Martins Animal Foundation, ping an a fu, 812 Loyal dog reacue house, and Sheep Heal Project.
+Sheena is a violinist, fashion designer, stylist, video producer, and a vegan world traveler.
+She is the founder of Facebook group Mercy for Chinese Dogs where she educates the world on Asian dog meat trade, promotes animal rights, global unitys and humanity.
+Sheena has also been working on animal rescue with domestic and international groups such as Animal Hope And Wellness Foundation, China Doll Rescue, Vanderpump Dogs Foundation, St. Martins Animal Foundation, ping an a fu, 812 Loyal Dog Rescue house, and Sheep Heal Project.

 Lindsey Baker – Host/Producer